TheYear2015/UnityEntitiesTutorial/doc/ecs_tutorial/README.md

     using Unity.Mathematics;
     using Unity.Transforms;

-    // Unmanaged systems based on ISystem can be Burst compiled, but this is not yet the default.
+    // Unmanaged systems based on ISystem can be Burst compiled, but this is not yet the default,
-    // So we have to explicitly opt into Burst compilation with the [BurstCompile] attribute.
+    // so we have to explicitly opt into Burst compilation with the [BurstCompile] attribute.
     // It has to be added on BOTH the struct AND the OnCreate/OnDestroy/OnUpdate functions to be
     // effective.
-    [BurstCompile]
-    partial struct TurretRotationSystem : ISystem
+    public partial struct TurretRotationSystem : ISystem
     {
-        // Every function defined by ISystem has to be implemented even if empty.
         [BurstCompile]
         public void OnCreate(ref SystemState state)
         {
         }

-        // Every function defined by ISystem has to be implemented even if empty.
-        [BurstCompile]
-        public void OnDestroy(ref SystemState state)
-        {
-        }
+        // This system doesn't need an OnDestroy method, so it uses the default empty one defined in ISystem.

         // See note above regarding the [BurstCompile] attribute.
         [BurstCompile]
         public void OnUpdate(ref SystemState state)
         {
-            // The amount of rotation around Y required to do 360 degrees in 2 seconds. var rotation = quaternion.RotateY(SystemAPI.Time.DeltaTime * math.PI);
+            // Rotate 180 degrees around Y every second. var spin = quaternion.RotateY(SystemAPI.Time.DeltaTime * math.PI);

-            // The classic C# foreach is what we often refer to as "Idiomatic foreach" (IFE).
-            // Aspects provide a higher level interface than directly accessing component data.
-            // Using IFE with aspects is a powerful and expressive way of writing main thread code. foreach (var transform in SystemAPI.Query<TransformAspect>())
+            // The SystemAPI.Query method can be called only as the 'in' clause of a foreach loop.
+            // For these loops, source generation creates a query, and the loop iterates over each entity of the query.
+            // In the example below, the query matches all entities with LocalTransform and Turret components.

+            // We want to modify the LocalTransform component values, so we put RefRW<LocalTransform> in the Query call. foreach (var transform in
+                    SystemAPI.Query<RefRW<LocalTransform>>())
             {
-                transform.RotateWorld(rotation);
+                // ValueRW returns a ref to the actual component value.
+                // Add a rotation around the parent's Y axis. transform.ValueRW.Rotation = math.mul(spin, transform.ValueRO.Rotation);
             }
         }
     }